y3owk1n/undo-glow.nvim/README.md

 ### Do-it-yourself APIs

 **undo-glow.nvim** also provides APIs to create your own highlights that are not supported out of the box.
+Under the hood, all the builtin commands are created with these APIs.

 #### Highlight text changes